 The parties will collaborate on the discovery of products through the formation of a joint committee, chaired by Idorsia.

 Roche has paid Idorsia an upfront payment of CHF 15 million and has the option to exclusively license Idorsia compounds and compounds resulting from the collaboration, for a further payment of CHF 35 million, after a pre-determined period.
 After the exercise of its option right, Roche would have the exclusive worldwide right to develop and commercialize the Idorsia and collaboration compounds.

 Idorsia will be eligible to receive one-time development and regulatory milestones of up to CHF 410 million.
 Idorsia will also be entitled to one-time milestones based on sales thresholds, as well as tiered royalties on annual net sales of all products resulting from the collaboration.

 Equity stake in Vaxxilon AG

-In 2015, Actelion established Vaxxilon as a new majority owned company which aims to discover, develop, and commercialize synthetic carbohydrate vaccines.
+In 2015, Actelion established Vaxxilon as a new majority-owned company that aims to discover, develop and commercialize synthetic carbohydrate vaccines.
 Vaxxilon was incorporated under the laws of Switzerland together with the Max Planck Society, a publicly funded non-profit organization in Munich, Germany, and Seeberger Science GmbH, a private company in Kleinmachnow, Germany.
 Actelion was the principal investor and majority shareholder, holding a 73.9% equity stake of the company.
 Vaxxilon has licensed exclusive rights to multiple preclinical vaccine candidates and additional technologies from MPI.

 The equity stake of 73.9% as well as all rights and obligations in connection with Vaxxilon were transferred to Idorsia.
-Consequently, Idorsia is committed to provide funding of up to the CHF equivalent of EUR 10 million to Vaxxilon, contingent upon successful completion of predefined clinical and development milestones and will be released over an estimated period of two to three years.
+Consequently, Idorsia is committed to provide funding of up to the CHF equivalent of EUR 10 million to Vaxxilon, contingent upon successful completion of predefined clinical and development milestones, funding which will be released over an estimated period of two to three years.